 An alternative is to pre-book transport from the airport and have a driver waiting for you on arrival.
 You can get a live quote from the following search box:

 Airport Car Hire: If you’re visiting this part of Spain with a view to travelling around rural Andalucia then you’d be best off picking up a hire car at the airport than relying on public transport.
 The city of Jerez de la Frontera can be awkward to get around but driving into the white villages of the interior is a real pleasure.
-Economy Car Hire are highly recommended for rentals at Jerez Airport.
+Zest Car Rental are highly recommended for rentals at Jerez Airport.
 Book before travelling as rates in the airport aren’t as good as online.

 Driving to Jerez de la Frontera